 Supported CSS3 Features

-The following sections describe in detail the exact levels of support PIE has for certain CSS3 properties.
+The following sections describe in detail the exact levels of support PIE has for certain CSS3 properties and value types.

 border-radius

-PIE fully supports the border-radius property as defined in the CSS3 Backgrounds and Borders module specification.
+PIE fully supports the border-radius property syntax as defined in the CSS3 Backgrounds and Borders module specification for IE 6-8.
+IE 9 and up support border-radius natively so PIE does nothing.

 border-radius: [ <length> | <percentage> ]{1,4} [ / [ <length> | <percentage> ]{1,4} ]?